jundalisay/superb/content/en/research/einstein/relativity/section-29.md

 But it explains astronomical observations which classical mechanics is powerless in.

-GR absorbs the Newtonian theory if we confine gravitational fields to be=
+GR absorbs the Newtonian theory if we confine gravitational fields to be:
 - regarded as being weak, and
-- in which all masses move with respect to the coordinate system with velocities which are small compared with the velocity of light
+- in which all masses move with respect to the coordinate system with velocities which are small compared with the speed of light

 Thus, GR absorbs Newton's theory without needing* the inverse square law where gravitation between two objects depends on the square of the distance between them.